 These really are the most frequently asked questions.

-In El Portal, (about 45 minutes to Yosemite Valley) at the west gate of YNP, try Yosemite View Lodge or The Cedar Lodge.
+In El Portal, (about 45 minutes to Yosemite Valley) outside the west gate of YNP, try Yosemite View Lodge or The Cedar Lodge.
 NOTE: The Yosemite View Lodge has WIFI at $10 a day extra, but has no cell phone reception.
 There is NO WIFI or cell phone reception at the Cedar Lodge, even though the website states that they have it.

 In Fish Camp, (about an hour to Yosemite Valley) at the south gate, try the economical but comfortable White Chief Lodge or the expensive Tenaya Lodge.
 Both have WIFI but cell phone reception is spotty.